 A new initiative to facilitate our journalism, The Spinoff Members lets our readers support our work and play a role in directing new areas of coverage.

-The Spinoff is made possible by our commercial partners and community of supporters, who empower us to create quality writing, video and audio about issues that New Zealanders care about and often don’t get covered elsewhere.
+The Spinoff is made possible by our commercial partners and a community of supporters, who empower us to create quality writing, video and audio about issues New Zealanders care about and often don’t get covered elsewhere.

 Why we’re doing this: